vikingair/spy4js/README.md

   - `wasNotCalled` (does display that the spy was never called)
   - `wasCalledWith` (does display that the spy was called at least once like with the provided params)
   - `wasNotCalledWith` (does display that the spy was never like with the provided params)
+  - `hasCallHistory` (does display that the spy was called with the following params in the given order)

 Those methods on a spy display facts.
 Facts have to be true, otherwise they will throw an Exception, which displays in a formatted debug message why the